bmaupin/micro-civ-4/docs/religion.md

 1. Edit Civilopedia entries referencing removed religions, units, buildings, etc
    - The actual entries for the removed items won't be there, but descriptions in other entries may reference them
    - Also the _Religions_ category will be there, but it will be empty

+## Later, simplify religion?

+As religion existed since the first Civilization games, it could be nice to add back a more simplified form of religion.

+For example, in Civ 1 - 3 and Civ Rev, religion consisted mostly of buildings (e.g. temples and cathedrals) which increased happiness.
+Religion was not a system which would cause other civilisations to go to war.

 ## Research